 VAT is payable on sales of goods and the supply of services.
 VAT is also payable on the importation of goods, on the intra-Community acquisitions of goods, and on the purchase of certain services provided to Hungarian taxable persons by foreign taxable persons.

 The general VAT rate is 27%.

 A reduced VAT rate of 18% is applicable for some products (e.g. certain milk, certain dairy products, products made from cereals, flour, and starch).
-The 18% VAT rate is also applicable to commercial accommodation services and to services that grant admission to musical and dancing events.
+The 18% VAT rate is also applicable to services that grant admission to musical and dancing events.

 Exempted, out of scope transactions

 Certain services are exempt from VAT, including, but not limited to, medical, cultural, sporting, and educational services provided as public services.
 VAT exemption is also available for financial and insurance services.
 The intra-Community supplies of goods, services, and exports are also treated as exempt transactions.